Why I Donated Bone Marrow to a Guy in France

 Go to join.bethematch.org/USF and learn about donating.
 Five minutes of your time now could mean years added to someone’s life later.
 The registry needs more people of color, especially multi-ethnic people like me.

 What role, if any, did USF play in this?

-The USF student senate set up that registration table in the cafeteria.
+Delta Zeta set up the registration table at their philanthropy event.
 Also, freshman year, in my written and oral communications class, Associate Professor Leslie Dennen assigned a final paper on social justice and the common good.
 In my paper, I argued that altruism is a natural state: Many animals help each other even when they don’t get any obvious return from it.
 Humans are animals, too.
 USF cultivates altruism.